Artificial Intelligence

 [personal profile] ysabetwordsmith

-Today is partly sunny and hot.
+Today is cloudy and warm.

 I fed the birds.
-I refilled the thistle feeder.
-I've seen a large mixed flock of sparrows and house finches plus a male cardinal.
+I've seen a mixed flock of sparrows and house finches.

-EDIT 7/3/25 -- I did a bit of work around the patio.
+EDIT 8/25/25 -- I did a bit of work around the patio.

-EDIT 7/3/25 -- I watered the old picnic table garden and the plants in the house yard.
+EDIT 8/25/25 -- I watered the old picnic table and the house yard plants.

 As it is getting dark, I am done for the night.